-This approach is based on global standards and principles, which include (but are not limited to) the United Nations Global Compact, the OECD Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights.
+This approach is based on global standards and principles, which include, but are not limited to, the United Nations Global Compact, the OECD Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights.

-For external UCITS and ETFs:
+For External UCITS:

-The assessment of good governance practices by companies that benefit from the investments of the external UCITS and ETFs in which the Mandate invests depends on the policies implemented by the management companies of these instruments.
-As part of the selection and monitoring of these instruments, the Agent enquires, on a "best effort" basis, about the policies put in place to assess these good governance practices and the way they are implemented, on the basis of, in particular, the periodic information reports of these UCITS and ETFs and any other relevant non-financial reporting.
+The assessment of best governance practices by companies that benefit from the investments of the External UCITS in which the Mandate invests depends on the policies implemented by their management companies.
+As part of the selection and monitoring of these instruments, the Agent enquires, on a "best effort" basis, about the policies put in place to assess these good governance practices and the way they are implemented, on the basis of, in particular, the periodic information reports of these UCITS and any other relevant non-financial reporting.